StephanieHochge/HabitTracker/README.md

 pytest
 ```

-Note that you most likely need adminstrator privileges to run the tests.
+Note that you most likely need administrator privileges to run the tests.
 On Windows, make sure to open the command prompt as an administrator.

 On MacOS, run the following command.